Two braille users from Scotland and Wales win the top prizes in the World Braille Essay contest

-Every year, the International Onkyo Braille competition looks for winning essays on braille for the European leg of the competition.
-Over the years there’ve been some beautifully crafted and inspirational pieces of poetry and prose written by users, students, teachers, transcribers and parents.
+Every year, the International Onkyo Braille competition looks for winning essays on braille.
+Writers from the UK enter the European leg of the competition.
+Over the years there’s been some beautifully crafted and inspirational pieces of poetry and prose written by users, students, teachers, transcribers and parents.
 All of whom have been touched by braille in one way or another.
 This year was no different

-The other winning European essays are of an excellent standard and are a fascinating insight into people’s lives from Countries such as Hungary, Switzerland and Albania.
-More information can be found on the EBU website.
+The other winning European essays are of an excellent standard and are a fascinating insight into people’s lives from Countries such as Russia, Estonia and Portugal.
+They can be found on the EBU website.